MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 # Common typeclasses I

 Now we are going to spend some time with predefined and important typeclasses that capture important concepts in Haskell that are widely used in many projects.
-Typeclass always says something about the structure of type and what you can do with that.
+Typeclass always says something about the structure of the type and what you can do with that.
 Also, there are some laws and it is very tightly related to math -- specifically the algebra and the category theory.

-After learning common typeclasses, it is not just easier to use them and understand a code written by other developer, but it also helps with designing own custom typeclasses.
-You can always find out more about typeclass and instances with GHCi `:info` command.
+After learning common typeclasses, it is not just easier to use them and understand a code written by other developers, but it also helps with designing own custom typeclasses.
+You can always find out more about a typeclass and instances with GHCi `:info` command.

 ## Intro: Mathematical foundations

 The relation between math and Haskell is very strong.
 You can observe it everywhere.
 Haskell functions are very similar to mathematical functions when you talk about their type, definitions with `let` and `where` keywords, guards with `otherwise`, function compositions, and so on.
-In this tutorial we are going to see this relation even more -- with typeclasses that come from mathematical world.
+In this tutorial, we are going to see this relation even more -- with typeclasses that come from the mathematical world.
 You should be already familiar with [basic abstract algebra](https://en.wikipedia.org/wiki/Algebra#Abstract_algebra) (esp. algebraic structures with a single binary operation).

-When getting into math, you should know that Haskell is based not just on the basic algebra, set theory, and logic, but also on the category theory.
+When getting into the math, you should know that Haskell is based not just on the basic algebra, set theory, and logic, but also on the category theory.
 In order to sometimes mention the relation, we will briefly explain what it is about.
 If you want to know more, please refer to some mathematical tutorials on your own.

 ### Category theory